-Update 2020-09-29: Over 1 920 (!!) comments were received by the committee from the DIS review process which is a record number in my experience.
+Update 2020-09-29: Over 1 920 (!!) comments were received by the committee during the DIS review process, which is a record number in my experience.
 The Working Group has two more meetings scheduled between now and the end of 2020 to complete the resolution process.
 Since there were so many comments on the DIS, the decision was taken to release a second DIS for review early in the new year.
-This is somewhat unusual, but not unheard of when there are significant technical changes made to a draft at this stage.
+This is somewhat unusual but not unheard of when significant technical changes are made to a draft at this stage.
 The target publication for the final document has not been changed at this point, with the publication of the fourth edition expected in May 2021.
-When the new DIS is released for review I will publish an update here so that you can have a look.
+When the new DIS is released for review, I will publish an update here so that you can have a look.
 Expect that in late December 2020 or January 2021. – DN

-If you are not familiar with ISO lingo, the “DIS” in the number stands for “Draft International Standard.”
-When an ISO document reaches this stage, the document is made available to the general public for review and comment through their National Body’s Public Review Portal.
+If you are unfamiliar with ISO lingo, the “DIS” in the number stands for “Draft International Standard.”
+When an ISO document reaches this stage, it is made available to the general public for review and comment through their National Body’s Public Review Portal.
 For this draft, all comments must be received by 2020-08-01.

-This is your chance to get a preview of what is coming when the next edition of ISO 13849 – 1 is published in April-2021, so if this is a standard that matters to you, now is your chance!
+This is your chance to preview what is coming when the next edition of ISO 13849-1 is published in April 2021, so if this is a standard that matters to you, now is your chance!

-To review the document, and since I’m in Canada, I need to visit the Standards Council of Canada (SCC) to use the portal.
+To review the document in Canada, visit the Standards Council of Canada (SCC) to use the portal since I’m in Canada.
 You’ll need to visit the National Standards Body for your country to do this.
-If you’re not sure what your National Body is, visit https://www.iso.org/members.html to find out.
+If you’re unsure what your National Body is, visit https://www.iso.org/members.html to find out.

 The SCC Public Review Portal

 Here’s how to get to the SCC Public Review Portal.
-If you are located in a country other than Canada, you must go to your National Standards Body’s website instead of SCC.
-Here’s a list of all of the ISO Member Bodies where you can look up your National Standards Body.
+If you are in a country other than Canada, you must visit your National Standards Body’s website instead of SCC.
+Here’s a list of all the ISO Member Bodies where you can look up your National Standards Body.